nardoguy14/data_ingestion_with_data_modeling/README.md

 are of the type we desire.

-You are also able to validate the desired models by loading the dbt docs located at http://localhost:8080 after running running the service, loading the data into the database, and running dbt to create the data models.
+You are also able to validate the desired models by loading the dbt docs located at http://localhost:8080 after running the service, loading the data into the database, and running dbt to create the data models.

 ## Ingestion Service